nagpalmanpreet/whale-analysis/README.md

 *   Choose one portfolio, then calculate and plot the 60-day rolling beta between that portfolio and the S&P TSX 60.

 ##  Rolling Statistics Challenge: Exponentially Weighted Average
 An alternative method to calculate a rolling window is to find the exponentially weighted moving average.
 This is like a moving window average, but it assigns greater importance to more recent observations.
-Try calculating the ewm (Links to an external site.) with a 21-day half-life.
+Try calculating the ewm with a 21-day half-life.

 ## Sharpe Ratios
 Investment managers and their institutional investors look at the return-to-risk ratio, not just the returns.
 After all, if you have two portfolios that each offer a 10% return, yet one is lower risk, you would invest in the lower-risk portfolio, right?
 Follow these steps: